 This period is often called the Islamic renaissance, for its booming trade in decorative objects as well as the high quality of its artwork.

-The Saljuqs of Iran were great supporters of education and the arts and they founded a number of important madrasas (schools) during their brief reign.
+The Seljuks of Iran were great supporters of education and the arts and they founded a number of important madrasas (schools) during their brief reign.
 The congregational mosques they erected began using a four-iwan plan: these incorporate four immense doorways (iwans) in the center of each wall of a courtyard.

-The art of the Anatolian Saljuqs looks quite different, perhaps explaining why it is often labeled as a distinct sultanate.
+The art of the Anatolian Seljuks looks quite different, perhaps explaining why it is often labeled as a distinct sultanate.
 The inhabitants of this newly conquered land in Anatolia included members of various religions (largely Buddhists and Shamen), other heritages, and the Byzantine and Armenian Christian traditions.
-Saljuq projects often drew from these existing indigenous traditions—just as had been the case with the earliest Islamic buildings.
+Seljuk projects often drew from these existing indigenous traditions—just as had been the case with the earliest Islamic buildings.
 Building materials included stone, brick, and wood, and there existed a widespread representation of animals and figures (some human) that had all but disappeared from architecture elsewhere in Islamic-ruled lands.
 The craftsmen here made great strides in the area of woodcarving, combining the elaborate scrolling and geometric forms typical of the Arabic aesthetic with wood, a medium indigenous to Turkey (and rarer in the desert climate of the Middle East).